poenix111/Flutter-Course/README.md

 # Installation
-_Clone or download the repository and run open a project_
+_Clone or download the repository and open a project then run_
 ```
 dart pub get
 ```